trackuity/hyphenated-nl/README.md

 # hyphenated-nl

 This package contains hyphenation patterns and exceptions for the Dutch language.
-It is intended to be used with the main `hyphenated` package but not included as a dependency.
+It is intended to be used with the main `hyphenated` package.

 See the [home page](https://github.com/sergeysolovev/hyphenated) for more information.